wavemaker/docs/learn/react-native/react-native-overview.md

 - **Themes**: React Native supports Themes.
 Learn more about how to [generate themes](/learn/react-native/theme).

-### Prefabs
+#### Prefabs

-A **Prefab** can be used in a web app, a Cordova-based mobile app, or a React Native-based mobile app.
+Prefabs are reusable components that can save time and effort, especially for larger projects where components need to be shared across multiple platforms.
+A Prefab can be used in a web app, or a React Native-based mobile app.
 To ensure that a Prefab renders properly across platforms, follow these guidelines:

-- The stylesheet of a prefab should be divided into two parts by the line:

-- After the line above, you can place styles specific to the React Native environment.
+- The stylesheet of a prefab should be divided into two parts by the line.
+After the line above, you can place styles specific to the React Native environment.
 - Adding a JavaScript file is not supported.
 - [Widgets that are not supported](/learn/react-native/supported-widgets) by the WaveMaker React Native runtime will be discarded.

-By following these guidelines, you can create Prefabs that are compatible with React Native, Cordova, and web platforms, ensuring maximum reusability and consistency.
+By following these guidelines, you can create Prefabs that are compatible with React Native, and web platforms, ensuring maximum reusability and consistency.

-### Note on Custom Formatter
+#### Note on Custom Formatter

+You can use the Custom Formatter to adjust the data before displaying it on the mobile app, ensuring better user experience and performance.
 React Native has started supporting customization of data using **Custom Formatter** from [Release 11.3](/learn/wavemaker-release-notes/v11-3-0).
 For more information, refer to [Custom Formatter](/learn/app-development/variables/custom-formatter).

 ## See Also